-A personal injury lawyer, also known as a plaintiff lawyer or trial lawyer, is a type of civil litigator who provides legal representation to plaintiffs alleging a physical or psychological injury as a result of the negligent or careless acts of another person, entity or organization.
+A personal injury lawyer is a type of civil litigator who provides legal representation to plaintiffs who are alleging physical or psychological injury as the result of the negligent or careless acts of another person, entity, or organization.

-Personal injury attorneys specialize in an area of law known as tort law which includes private or civil wrongs or injuries, including defamation and actions for bad faith breach of contract.
-The main goal of tort law is to make the injured party whole and to discourage others from committing the same offense.
+Personal injury attorneys specialize in an area known as tort law.
+This covers private or civil wrongs or injuries, including defamation and actions for bad faith breach of contract.
+The main goal of tort law is to make the injured party whole again and to discourage others from committing the same offense.

 Types of Personal Injury Cases

 Any case or claim that involves an injury to the body or mind falls under the umbrella of personal injury law.
 Some of the most common types of cases handled by this type of lawyer include:

 - Auto accidents

 - Bicycle accidents